 I do not hold any marginalized identities.
 I’m not a minority.
 Should I still complete this survey?

 Yes!
 This survey helps us know who our leaders are, and that includes you!
 You and all of your identities are an important part of the leadership of the church.
 Your leadership counts!

 How do I participate in Leadership Counts?

-If you are ministry personnel or serve on a national committee, watch for an email with your unique survey link.
-If you do not receive an invitation to participate by the end of 2021, contact us at
+If you are ministry personnel or serve on a national committee, you will have been sent an email with your unique survey link.
+These are sent quarterly to any new ministry personnel or new committee members.
+If you think you should have received an invitation to participate, but cannot locate it, please contact us at